posimyth/ooohboi-steroids-for-elementor/readme.txt

 Boost your Elementor with some fresh and yet innovative options.

 == Description ==

-*Please note that this plugin is no longer being maintained or supported; use at your own risk.
-While we recommend looking for an alternative, it is important to note that much of the functionality that this plugin added, has more recently been added within the native Elementor editor.*

 An awesome set of tools, options and settings that expand Elementor defaults.
 Instead of creating new Elementor Widgets, these act like an upgrade of existing options or the self-standing panels thing.